HERE DWELL DRAGONS

 I walk three long miles to the nearest village, Sape, and survive an evening that includes eating the only available food, fried bananas and fried dog, and being stoned, with rocks, by a mob of Muslim locals (they took me for an infidel), before a policeman intervenes.
 Colorful details for later recounting, but now just more sensory overload for me.
 I reel with the impact of my sea-crossing, and gratefully sink into a deep sleep.

-Again, it was not until a decade later that I actually recalled the full import of my journey from Komodo: I had blanked out the transpersonal elements, not remembering them until I first wrote of my Komodo adventure for a travel-writing contest.
-I’d died many little deaths in those ten years, but only rarely had opened myself to the deeper death, the dying into Life, that I’d known on the sampan…
+Again, it was not until 8 years later that I actually recalled the full import of my journey from Komodo: I had blanked out the transpersonal elements, not remembering them until I first wrote of my Komodo adventure for a travel-writing contest.
+I’d died many little deaths in those in-between years, but only rarely had opened myself to the deeper death, the dying into Life, that I’d known on the sampan…